 For more Mexico travel inspiration have a look at my Instagram account @traveltomtom and find loads of pictures and videos of the below Mexico tourist destinations in my highlights.

-In total I now visited now almost 50 out of more than 120 Pueblos Magicos, designated tourist destinations by the Ministry of Tourism in Mexico.
+After 3 months in Mexico I visited 50 out of more than 120 Pueblos Magicos, designated tourist destinations by the Ministry of Tourism in Mexico.
 These are my 20 favorite places to visit.

 1. Mexico City - The Capital